kingaa/short-course/prep/preparation.md

 ------------------------------

-Please read the appropriate sections below, install the software as needed, and run the test scripts.
+Please read the appropriate sections below, which give specific instructions for installing and testing the software we will be using.
+First follow the instructions for "all users", then those for your specific operating system.

-If you run into problems, send a note to kingaaictp@gmail.com with a detailed description of the problem you've encountered, including the OS you’re running, the versions of **R**, **Rstudio**, and **pomp** you’re attempting to install, what you’ve done, and what problems you’ve encountered.
+If you run into problems, send a note to kingaaictp@gmail.com with a detailed description of the problem you've encountered.
+In this message, be **certain** to include:

+- the operating system you’re running,
+- the version numbers of **R**, **Rstudio**, and **pomp** you’re attempting to install,
+- what command you've executed, and
+- what error messages you've received.

+In particular, it is often easiest to send a screenshot or transcript showing the commands you've entered and the error messages you've received.
+In **R**, you can run `Sys.info()` to get a printout of the operating system and software version numbers.

-#### All users:
+### All users:

 **R** and **Rstudio** are free and open-source.
 You’ll need at least version 3.2.1 of **R**.